Grote Calie

 Bacteria-assisted phytostabilisation (BAP)

-BAP will be applied on agricultural land and in the nature reserve.
+BAP will be applied on a former agricultural land and in the nature reserve.
 Each case will have specific requirements.

 Constructed Wetland